SCHOOL GARDEN FAQ’s

 Most parents drop their children off at the start of a program day and pick them up at the end.
 You’re always welcome to stay and observe programs – but watch out, we may put you to work!

 Many children enjoy showing their parents around at the end of a program day.
-If you’re interested in a tour with your child, please come 10-15 minutes prior to the end of programming.
+You are welcome to wander around the Outback with your child at the end of programming.

 Our plants love the rain, and we hope your kids do too.
 We run programs rain or shine.
 Please send your child with plenty of warm clothes.